Turning Points in Rhodesian History

 Numerous enquiries have been submitted to this site, including a surprising number from Rhodesian born blacks, relating to “Why Rhodesia fell”, and how it might have survived.
 This is a very interesting topic for today’s students of Rhodesian history.
 In part at least, it is necessary to define the approximate time in history at which this question is posed and should be answered.
-And, of course, a key point governing the answer is hindsight!
+And, of course, an important factor governing the answer is hindsight!

 So, here is a short account discussing various turning points in Rhodesian history.
 A different outcome to any one or more of these issues might have resulted in a different final outcome for Rhodesia.

 Rhodesia, as here discussed, was known as Southern Rhodesia until Northern Rhodesia became Zambia in 1964.
 This account is intended largely for younger and non-Rhodesian readers.